 Who could forget watching Harrison Ford conquer challenge after challenge in the Indiana Jones series?
-In this case, the movie's visual effects were produced at Industrial Light & Magic in Marin County.
+In this case, the movie's visual effects were produced at Industrial Light & Magic, now 32TEN Studios in Marin County.
 There are a couple of other scenes filmed in the area as well, including Nicasio, shown at the end of the movie when Indiana Jones returns to the Indian Village, and also Fairfax.

 For such a scary movie, it's surprising that so many of Northern California's prettiest towns made the cut.
 One of the houses depicted during the film is located on the hill right across from Tomales High School and another house was filmed on Tomales Road.
 It’s easy to miss if you’re watching the movie for the first time, especially if you’re too wrapped up in the mystery to notice.

 No one can deny that Basic Instinct, starring Michael Douglas and Sharon Stone, has some pretty epic scenes, and none are more epic than the infamous car chase scene.
 The next time you watch this classic, take a closer look and you might notice that the car is driving from Mill Valley to Muir Beach on Highway 1.
 A few other scenes show Marin Headlands and Stinson Beach.